jamstack/jamstack.org/src/site/headless-cms/saleor.md

 - **Geo-adaptive**: Automatic localized pricing.
 Over 20 local languages.
 Localized checkout experience by country.
 - **SEO**: Packed with features that get stores to a wider audience
 - **Cloud**: Optimized for deployments using Docker
-- **Analytics**: Server-side Google Analytics to report e-commerce metrics without affecting privacy
+- **Analytics**: Server- side Google Analytics to report e-commerce metrics without affecting privacy

 Saleor is free and always will be.
 Help us out… If you love free stuff and great software, give us a star! 🌟